Algebraic geometry

-Algebraic geometry is a branch of mathematics which classically studies zeros of multivariate polynomials.
-Modern algebraic geometry is based on the use of abstract algebraic techniques, mainly from commutative algebra, for solving geometrical problems about these sets of zeros.
+Algebraic geometry is a branch of mathematics which uses abstract algebraic techniques, mainly from commutative algebra, to solve geometrical problems.
+Classically, it studies zeros of multivariate polynomials; the modern approach generalizes this in a few different aspects.

 The fundamental objects of study in algebraic geometry are algebraic varieties, which are geometric manifestations of solutions of systems of polynomial equations.
 Examples of the most studied classes of algebraic varieties are lines, circles, parabolas, ellipses, hyperbolas, cubic curves like elliptic curves, and quartic curves like lemniscates and Cassini ovals.
-In these plane algebraic curves, a point of the plane belongs to an algebraic curve if its coordinates satisfy a given polynomial equation.
-Basic questions involve the study of the points of special interest like the singular points, the inflection points and the points at infinity.
-More advanced questions involve the topology of the curve and relations between the curves given by different equations.
+These are plane algebraic curves.
+A point of the plane lies on an algebraic curve if its coordinates satisfy a given polynomial equation.
+Basic questions involve the study of points of special interest like singular points, inflection points and points at infinity.
+More advanced questions involve the topology of the curve and the relationship between curves defined by different equations.

 Algebraic geometry occupies a central place in modern mathematics and has multiple conceptual connections with such diverse fields as complex analysis, topology and number theory.
-Initially a study of systems of polynomial equations in several variables, the subject of algebraic geometry starts where equation solving leaves off, and it becomes even more important to understand the intrinsic properties of the totality of solutions of a system of equations than to find a specific solution; this leads into some of the deepest areas in all of mathematics, both conceptually and in terms of technique.
+As a study of systems of polynomial equations in several variables, the subject of algebraic geometry begins with finding specific solutions via equation solving, and then proceeds to understand the intrinsic properties of the totality of solutions of a system of equations.
+This understanding requires both conceptual theory and computational technique.

 In the 20th century, algebraic geometry split into several subareas.